phtdacosta/base-utils/README.md

 ### Warnings:
 1. **Take care of your representation sizes**, if the representation to be converted is bigger than the biggest C data types *the application will probably crash*.
-2. When using the function "basetobase_cc", performance may be poor depending on the length of the custom charset.
+2. When using the function "basetobasecustom", performance may be poor depending on the length of the custom charset.

 ### Known issues (Feel free to help!):
 Currently there are no known issues.